TanmayBundiwal/cosmic-dashboard/README.md

 In line with Agile principles, the Space Dashboard is being developed iteratively.
 Each version is a result of focused sprints, ensuring a usable and valuable product at every stage.
 This approach not only aligns with efficient project management practices but also facilitates continuous integration of feedback and improvement.

 ## Version 1: React Foundation
-The current version, built with React, is the initial step in this journey.
+The initial version, built with React, set the foundational stone for this journey.
 It's a minimalistic yet functional starting point, embodying the core features:
 - Astronomy Picture of the Day (APOD): Displays NASA's daily space image along with its explanation.
 - Near Earth Objects (NEO) Tracking: Lists and tracks asteroids and comets passing near Earth.
 - Mars Rover Photos: Showcases the latest images from NASA's Mars rovers.
 - Space Weather Events (DONKI): Provides updates on space weather events.

+## Version 2: Full-Stack Integration with Node.js
+The second sprint brought a significant enhancement, transitioning the Space Dashboard into a full-stack application:
+- Integrated Node.js, enriching the backend capabilities of the application.
+- Implemented environment variables for enhanced security and configuration management.
+- Improved data handling and API interactions, paving the way for more sophisticated features.

 ## Future Roadmap
-The Space Dashboard is set to evolve with the following enhancements:
+The journey continues with these upcoming enhancements:
-1. **Node.js Integration**: Transitioning into a full-stack application to enhance backend capabilities.
-2. **Data Visualization with D3.js**: Implementing interactive visualization features, particularly for asteroid data.
+1. **Data Visualization with D3.js**: To introduce interactive and dynamic visualization features, particularly for asteroid data.
-3. **Deployment on AWS**: For scalability and robustness, the final version will be deployed on AWS, demonstrating cloud service integration skills.
+2. **Deployment on AWS**: Aiming for scalability and robustness, the final version will be deployed on AWS, demonstrating cloud service integration skills.

 ## Project Setup
 To get started with the Space Dashboard, follow these steps:
-1. **Clone the repository**: [Instructions here]
+1. **Clone the repository**
 2. **Navigate to the project directory**: `cd space-dashboard`
 3. **Install dependencies**: `npm install`
 4. **Set up Environment Variables**: